ianstormtaylor/slate/lib/components/Readme.md

 The `Leaf` component is the lowest-level component in the React tree.
 Its goal is to encapsulate the logic that works at the lowest level, on the actual strings of text in the DOM.

 One `Leaf` component is rendered for each range of text with a unique set of [`Marks`](../models#mark).
 It handles both applying the mark styles to the text, and translating the current [`Selection`](../models#selection) into a real DOM selection, since it knows about the string offsets.

+#### Placeholder

+A `Placeholder` component is just a convenience for rendering placeholders on top of empty nodes.
+It's used in the core plugin's default block renderer, but is also exposed to provide the convenient API for custom blocks as well.

 #### Text